LiyanaRoslie/ds-keywords/README.md

 * lemmatization - change words to noun
 * stemming - reduce words to root form
 * convert into list of tokens which are further transformed into ` bag-of-words ` and ` TF-IDF ` models

+<div id="exploratory-data-analysis-overview"></div>

+## Exploratory data analysis overview
+**Three** different insights were obtained from doing exploratory data analysis (EDA) on TowardsDataScience.com articles' contents while **six** different insights were obtained from doing EDA on Glassdoor jobs's listings.
+Wordcloud, countplot and boxplot are used to illustrate the findings and insights.